kr-stn/kr-stn.github.io/_posts/2016-05-06-analyze-Sentinel-1-time-series-in-Google-Earth-Engine.md

 var vhDesc2015 = vhDescending.filterDate(ee.Date('2015-01-01'), ee.Date('2015-12-31'));
 ```

-The image collection spans the globe, or the parts that Sentinel-1 regulary covers.
+The image collection spans the globe, or at least the parts that Sentinel-1 regularly covers.
 I am only interested in the Mekong Delta for now, so I'll clip the image collection with a polygon of my Region-of-Interest.

 ```javascript
 var roi = ee.Geometry.Polygon(